 Are you in the process of ordering a custom wire harness?

 We are going to explain the most common terms related to wires and cables.
 With our information, you can make the right decision.
-We will help you understand the top terms, and buy the right product for your needs.
+We will help you understand the total times and buy the right product for your needs.

 Let’s start with the most basic term you should know.